 Occupational therapy programs help you with the "skills for the job of living."
-Activities such as getting dressed, cooking, bathing and working can become difficult when an injury or illness interferes.
-The focus of occupational therapy is to identify a plan to facilitate safety and independence.
+When you have an illness or injury, activities such as getting dressed, cooking, bathing and working can be hard.
+Occupational therapy builds a plan to help you be safe and independent.

 At Memorial, our occupational therapists have specialized training to work with hand injuries, lymphedema (excessive swelling) and children with developmental disabilities.

 Speech pathologists evaluate and treat of a variety of communication and feeding disorders.
 Communication-based programs help children speak and understand language, as well as express their thoughts, ideas and needs.
 Voice programs help reduce vocal abuse behaviors and reduce damage to the vocal cords.